ajuelosemmanuel/FeursBot/README.md

 # What does he do ?

-For commands : check .help
+For commands : check .help / will update here when I'm a bit less busy.

 Else : says "feur" when someone says "quoi", and maybe a little bit more :)

-# I used code from those people / videos / websites
+# I used code from those people / videos / websites ( might have forgotten some, tell me if I did so !)

 @sairam4123